GoogleChrome/web.dev/src/site/content/en/sandbox/style/index.md

   The primary guidelines for writing in the web.dev style.
 ---

 The style guidelines apply to posts, codelabs, and anything else you might write on web.dev.
-They're intended to help both writers and reviewers evaluate drafts, and they're included in the [web.dev Content Checklist](/content-checklist).
+They're intended to help both writers and reviewers evaluate drafts, and they're included in the [web.dev content checklist](/content-checklist).

 ## Know your audience and purpose
 Have a specific [audience](/audience) in mind as you write.